-- > Net allocations for doubtful accounts (performing, non-performing, and legal-action receivables) in Italy came to €440K in 2023, an improvement of €93K with respect to the previous year. - > "(Impairment losses)/reversals on work in progress and inventory" (-€742K) cover the following: an impairment loss of €409K for the expansion of Porto Grande (see Note 17), listed with assets under construction, to bring the carrying amount into line with the lower of cost and market value as stated in the appraisal of 31 December 2023; and an impairment loss of €333K for the Officine (residential), Molo, Lips, and Arsenale sections on the basis of year-end independent appraisals;
+Net allocations for doubtful accounts (performing, > Depreciation went up as a result of equipment purchanon-performing, and legal-action receivables) in Italy sed during the year, mainly for the new Office Storiche came to €440K in 2023, an improvement of €93K with mixed-used complex inaugurated in September 2023, as respect to the previous year. well as the full-year depreciation of investments made in 2022.

+"(Impairment losses)/reversals on work in progress and inventory" (-€742K) cover the following: an impairment > Other provisions refer to the estimated outcome of loss of €409K for the expansion of Porto Grande (see three IMU (municipal property tax) disputes regarding Note 17), listed with assets under construction, to bring Tiburtino shopping center in Guidonia (€500K), La Torthe carrying amount into line with the lower of cost and re shopping center in Palermo (€113K), and Esp shopmarket value as stated in the appraisal of 31 December ping center in Ravenna (€22K).
+In addition, €320K was 2023; and an impairment loss of €333K for the Officine allocated during the year for IGD's share of earthquake (residential), Molo, Lips, and Arsenale sections on the baproofing to be carried out at some of the supermarkets sis of year-end independent appraisals; and hypermarkets sold in 2021, while €250K was set aside